Vlčnov: Sights

 Northern part of Vlčnov called Kojiny is known for the vineyard buildings of folk architecture – búdy, which are above-ground cellars and presses.
 Vlčnov-Kojiny is protected as a village monument reservation.

-A landmark of Vlčnov is the Church of Saint James the Great, which is an early Gothic building from the 13th century.
+The main landmark of Vlčnov is the Church of Saint James the Great.
+It is an early Gothic building from the 13th century.

 Vlčnov is also known for Home Distillery Museum.
 It was opened in 2010 and is managed by the Museum of Moravian Slovakia in Uherské Hradiště.